coredataengineers/CDE-Capstone-Project-Cohort-2/README.md

 ### Project Objective
-Implement a production-grade solution that covers the following:
+Implement a `Production-Grade` solution that covers the following:
 - Data Ingestion (Raw Layer)
   - Develop an extraction layer that reads data from each source.
   - Store raw, unprocessed data in Cloud Object Storage (e.g., S3, GCS, Azure Blob) in Parquet format.
   - Include metadata tracking like the load time.
-  - Pay Attention to the messy state of the data like
+  - `Pay Attention` to the messy state of the data like
     - Column naming
     - Customers Emails
     - Many more

 ### Data Storage and Modeling:
-Design a suitable data warehouse to house these data in a unified and central storage to serve downstream use cases.
+Design a suitable `Data Warehouse` of choice like Snowflake, Redshift, BigQuery e.t.c to house these data in a unified and central storage to serve downstream use cases.
-Since the output of your work will be consumed by downstream users for analytics, ML, etc. You must ensure the data is properly transformed and modeled using dbt for easier consumption and querying.
+Since the output of your work will be consumed by downstream users for Analytics, ML, etc. You `MUST` ensure the data is properly transformed and modeled using dbt for easier consumption and querying.

 ### Data Cleaning and Enrichment
 - Perform data cleaning and standardization on the raw data where necessary.